IlyaChebanu/cpssd-musicloud/README.md

 ```

 ## Running The Backend
+In order to run a backend instance, first you must populate the
+config.py file with all the usernames and passwords it requires.
+Details on what each section requires are outlined in comments in the config.py
+file itself.

-To run a backend instance on your local machine, open a
+Then, to run a backend instance on your local machine, open a
 terminal, go to this projects `backend` directory and run
 the following command:
 ```